oxyde1989/PortainerStackBackup/README.md

 ## 📌 What this script do

-This little powershell snipplet has the purpose to fast export all stacks in your Portainer installation fast and easily.
+This little powershell snipplet has the purpose to export all stacks in your Portainer installation fast and easily.
 Unlike the native Portainer backup, it preserve the original stack name.

 ---